AllenCell/benchmarking_representations/README.md

 │   │   │   ├── pc_intensity_jitter.yaml       <- Datamodule for PCNA point clouds with intensity and jitter
 ```

 2. Train models using cyto_dl.
+Ensure to run the training scripts from the folder where the repo was cloned (and where all the data was downloaded).
 Experiment configs for point cloud and image models are located here -

 ```
 ├── configs